Northeast Atlanta ENT is your best choice for hearing aids, tinnitus treatment, hearing loss tests and balance disorders.

 This accumulation blocks the Eustachian tube when someone has acute otitis media.
 Symptoms can include earache and fever.

 If fluid sits in the middle ear for weeks at a time, otitis media with effusion will occur.
 This condition typically happens when a patient is recovering from an ear infection.
-Actually, it is possible for the fluid to remain in the middle ear for a period of weeks to many months.
+It is possible for the fluid to remain in the middle ear for a period of weeks to many months, and it’s very important to get it treated right away.
+Left untreated, chronic ear infections have potentially serious implications such as temporary hearing loss.

-When a ear is healthy, the fluid will drain down in the Eustachian tube, which gets assisted by the tiny hair cells, and gets swallowed.
+When an ear is healthy, the fluid will drain down in the Eustachian tube, which gets assisted by the tiny hair cells and gets swallowed.

 However, when the Eustachian tube fails to do its job, a patient may experience an ear infection. if the tube becomes partially blocked, the fluid will accumulate in the middle ear.
 This will cause the bacteria (already present) to get trapped and then multiply.
 In addition, during the process of the air in the middle ear space escaping into the bloodstream, a partial vacuum is formed.
 This vacuum will begin to absorb even more bacteria from the nose and mouth into the ear regions.